CirroBuild/FrostiDocs/docs/develop/insert-data.md

 QuestDB will always log any ILP errors in its
 [server logs](/docs/concept/root-directory-structure#log-directory).

-From version 6.3, QuestDB will disconnect on the first error encountered on a given TCP ILP connection.

 Here is an example error from the server logs caused when a line attempted to insert a `STRING` into a `SYMBOL` column.